 Summer breaks come in all guises.
 Returning from a rest enforced by a hospital bed, I concluded that it is marginal as to which is the more depressing feature of rehabilitation:

-Coffee table literature is redefined to mean a stack of ‘how to’ guides which corresponds to an associated stack of pills.
+Coffee table literature is redefined to mean a stack of ‘how to’ guides which correspond to an associated stack of pills.
 The academic level of my reading appetite descends to the women’s weeklies (and below!).
 I might as well have placed a standing order for grapes.

 One thing I did learn from the pages of Prima and pals is that it is compulsory to offer a round-up of summer reading.
-Of necessity mine comes after the fact, but perhaps these choices will warm up the brains for business when the sun goes down.
+Of necessity, mine comes after the fact, but perhaps these choices will warm up the brains for business when the sun goes down.